kgrid/kgrid-site/docs/tutorial/openapi/overview.md

 KO Service interfaces are describe using the [OpenAPI](https://github.com/OAI/OpenAPI-Specification) specification.
 This specification defines the path(s) to the service, the request and response scheme and much more.
 Here we will briefly describe the minimal information needed to describe a KO Service.
 You can write OpenAPI definitions in YAML or JSON, our templates in KGrid CLI and our examples all use the YAML format, we found the format easier.

 ## Structure
-The following describes the basic structure of OpenAPI 3.0 definition for the [Cardiovascular Risk Calculation KO Implementaion v0.3.0](http://activator.kgrid.org/kos/score/calc/v0.3.0/service)
+The following describes the basic structure of OpenAPI 3.0 definition.
+We will use the [Cardiovascular Risk Calculation KO Implementaion v0.3.0](http://activator.kgrid.org/kos/score/calc/v0.3.0/service) OpenAPI 3.0 definition for this example.

 ### Metadata